josmar-crwdstffng/angular/docs/BRANCHES.md

 ## Distribution tags on npm

-Angular's branching relates directly to versions published on npm.
+The branching in Angular relates directly to versions published on npm.
 We will reference these [npm distribution tags](https://docs.npmjs.com/cli/v6/commands/npm-dist-tag#purpose) throughout:

 | Tag    | Description                                                                       |